ceejbot/soulsy/README.md

 - [x] Debounce keys.
 Especially the show/hide button.
 - [ ] Wire up the mod to MCM to show its config & write user settings.
 - [ ] Figure out what I'm doing wrong with MCM config settings.
 No really.
+- [ ] Is there an official way to show a textual feedback message in SkyUI?
-- [ ] Track highlight status in the controller to support drawing.
+- [ ] Make re-equipping the left-hand item work.
 - [x] Wire up the inventory-changed hooks.
 - [x] Inform Rust about equip changes.
 - [x] Get ammo showing correctly.
 - [x] Validate cycle data on save load.
 Baking the data into the save might be more robust long-term, but I don't know how to do that yet.
-- [ ] Is there an official way to show a textual feedback message in SkyUI?
-- [ ] Make re-equipping the left-hand item work.
 - [x] Wire up activating the utility button.
 - [x] Figure out why activating potions makes the game lock up.
-- [ ] Move image loading code to Rust.
-Selectively load only the images we need, if possible.
-Will need to reload on config change.
 - [x] Get all layout info into one file; load it into the shared struct.
 (Is shared the right choice? who knows.)
 - [x] Come up with an adequate default layout for the HUD.
 - [ ] Make a *good-looking* layout.
 Find a designer if necessary.
-- [ ] I18n.
-I ripped out some affordances for alternative fonts & UI text translations.
+- [ ] I18n: fonts.
+- [x] I18n: translation files.
 - [ ] Code cleanup.
 DRY up the C++.
 Reorganize the Rust.
 Tighten up names.
+- [ ] Review the 20-or-so TODO items noted in code comments.
-- [ ] Sort out `gear.h` vs `utility_items.h`.
+- [x] Sort out `gear.h` vs `utility_items.h`.
 Merge?
 - [x] Improve the CMake files so rebuilding is reliable.
 - [ ] Add support for debug builds to CMake, or at least remove the half-done option.
 - [ ] Hammer the hell out of it while playing.
 Fix whatever doesn't stand up to abuse.
+- [ ] Consider getting more testers.
+- [ ] Track highlight status in the controller to support animating a highlighted slot.
+- [ ] Move image loading code to Rust.
+Selectively load only the images we need, if possible.
+Will need to reload on config change.
 - [ ] Update to CommonLibSE-NG?
 - [x] Make Rust log to a second file in the same directory as SKSE.
-- [ ] Add more Rust debug-level logging for happy-path cases.
+- [x] Add more Rust debug-level logging for happy-path cases.
-- [ ] Consider getting more testers.

 ## License